commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 Test TC103
 ----------

-:Summary: Bind **Restriction Plans** to the Hotel Channel Connector Backend.
+:Summary: Bind **Restriction Plans** to the Pms Channel Connector Backend.

 :Requirement: TC101

-:Procedure: Add the Hotel Channel Connector Backend to the Restriction Plan.
+:Procedure: Add the Pms Channel Connector Backend to the Restriction Plan.

 :Result:
  - The Restriction Plan is created in WuBook.